The use of microdata for firm-level analysis of preference tariff utilisation in the UK: technical report

 In such cases, values directly related to one of the firm’s reporting units or one of its VAT units are not applicable to the entire firm.
 An import transaction in the TiG data refers to a VAT trader rather than the whole firm, but firm characteristics derived from the IDBR do not always refer to a specific VAT trader.

 Our study adopts the assumption that an enterprise (headquarter) is the unit that makes the decision to trade.
 Therefore, when measuring firm-level characteristics, we prefer information, such as employment, region, and turnover, that is measured at the enterprise level.
 However, as previously mentioned this is not always possible.
+We do not conduct any apportionment for our analysis and use the highest level of business units available.

 The source of the turnover values stored in the IDBR VAT data tables are mainly from the HMRC VAT returns.
 Data from HMRC VAT returns are usually a preferred option over data from surveys as the former are more up to date and provide a consistent source of data for all firms.
 However, as well as having complex business structures, some firms also have complex VAT reporting structures.
-A complex VAT reporting structure is commonly observed for those enterprises that participate in multiple business activities.
-There are usually four different types of VAT reporting arrangements.

 Type 1: An enterprise has one or multiple standard VAT units.
 Each of these units reports turnover for the enterprise.

 Type 2: An enterprise is a member of a VAT group; that is, multiple enterprises share common VAT registration.
 A VAT group contains a representative VAT unit and some non-representative VAT units.
 Only the representative VAT unit reports for all the enterprises in the group.
-Representative VAT units report turnover to HMRC for the whole VAT group, but non-representative VAT units do not report to HMRC.
-The proportion of turnover reported by the representative VAT unit for each enterprise is unknown as these shares are not required in the submission to HMRC.

 Type 3: An enterprise has divisional VAT units.
 These VAT units could be found in a large firm that carries out its businesses through a number of divisions.
 These VAT units share the same Companies House number and hence should not be treated as individual VAT traders.